Einstein and Montefiore Researchers Awarded $7.6 Million in NIH Grants to Study Depression in People Living with HIV

 BRONX, N.Y., Nov.
-18, 2021 /PRNewswire/ -- The Bronx is home to more than 27,000 people living with HIV, the majority of whom are Black or Hispanic men.
+18, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The Bronx is home to more than 27,000 people living with HIV, the majority of whom are Black or Hispanic men.
 People living with HIV have an increased risk for depression and substance use, which in turn can make adhering to daily antiviral treatments difficult, negatively impacting both quality of life and overall health.

 Now, the National Institutes of Health (NIH) has awarded researchers at Albert Einstein College of Medicine and Montefiore Health System two five-year grants totaling $7.6 million to study the structural and chemical changes in the brains of people living with HIV, depression, and cannabis use disorder.